Cistus creticus

 When to prune Cistus?

 The answer to this is only lightly.
 Cistus are evergreen, or semi-evergreen and flower well for most of the summer and look very attractive in the border.
-They are maintenance free and will survive being pruned into the old wood.
+Young plants can be lightly trimmed, but with mature plants it is best not to prune too hard or prune into the old wood.
 Cistus are best pruned lightly after flowering to keep in shape.

 Cistus are suitable for gardens by the sea-side, there are many more ideas on the Pinterest page and at gardening by the sea-side.